 In the 20th century, everything technological seems to be changing exponentially.
-Transportation, communication, medicine, materials-in every area, one generation looks unlike the last and laughably unlike the one before.
 This raises a problem.
 Exponentials do not go on for ever; something happens to them.
-It may turn out, for example, that the exponential was only the first half of an S-curve.
-Now in my opinion, many of the exponentials we are sitting on have not yet started turning into S's.
+Now in my opinion, many of the exponentials we are sitting on have not yet started to level off.
 Here at the beginning of the third millennium, biology is just beginning its great explosion, and although electronics got a head start of a few decades, it is hardly slowing down yet.
-In a decade or two the slowdown may be in sight, or it may not; but in any case, technology here in 1998 is booming.

 The presence of exponentials all around us overshadows any attempt to predict the future.
-I want to dwell for a moment on just one of the shadows, one that has nothing specifically to do with computing.
-In my opinion, our position on an exponential trajectory is evidence that technological civilizations do not last very long.
-I do not claim that our civilization must end within fifty years, or five hundred, but I do believe there is reason to doubt that it can survive for, say, a million years.
-I cannot think about the future without this view pressing upon me.
+I feel I must dwell for a moment on one of the shadows, one that has nothing specifically to do with computing.
+In my opinion, our position on an exponential trajectory is evidence that technological civilisations do not last very long.
+I do not claim that our civilisation must end within fifty years, or five hundred, but I do believe there is reason to doubt it can survive for, say, ten thousand years.

-My reasoning has nothing to do with any particular cataclysm that may befall us, such as environmental poisoning or exhaustion of resources or asteroid impact or biological or nuclear war.
+My reasoning has nothing to do with any particular cataclysm that may befall us, such as environmental catastrophe or exhaustion of resources or asteroid impact or biological or nuclear war.
 The argument is more abstract, and it goes like this.
 The industrial explosion on earth began just two or three hundred years ago.
-Now if technological civilizations can last a million years, how do you explain the extraordinary coincidence that you were born in the first few generations of this one? - in the very first century of radio, television, light bulbs, telephones, phonographs, lasers, refrigerators, automobiles, airplanes, spacecraft, computers, nuclear power, nuclear weapons, plastics, antibiotics, and genetic engineering?
+Now if technological civilisations can last tens of thousands of years, how do you explain the extraordinary coincidence that you were born in the first few generations of this one? - in the very first century of radio, television, light bulbs, telephones, phonographs, lasers, refrigerators, automobiles, airplanes, spacecraft, computers, nuclear power, nuclear weapons, plastics, antibiotics, and genetic engineering?

 I believe that the explanation of our special position in history may be that it is not so special after all, because history tends not to last very long.
+This argument has been called the Copernican Principle by J. R. Gott of Princeton University.